sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

-Reliably re-stopping an RDS or Aurora database &mdash; that is, avoiding [race conditions](https://github.com/sqlxpert/stay-stopped-aws-rds-aurora#perspective) that might leave it running unexpectedly, at your expense &mdash; is a complex process.
-The Step Function service generates hard-to-read diagrams with tiny text, truncated labels, and unnecessary cross-overs.
+Reliably re-stopping an RDS or Aurora database &mdash; that is, avoiding [race conditions](https://github.com/sqlxpert/stay-stopped-aws-rds-aurora#perspective) that might leave the database running at your expense, without warning you &mdash; is a complex process.
+The Step Functions console generates hard-to-read diagrams with tiny text, truncated labels, and unnecessary cross-overs.
 A diagram's explanatory value falls off as soon as you add error-handling logic to your state machine.
+This is more a missed opportunity than a disadvantage.
-This is more a missed opportunity than a disadvantage; with a different service, you'd have to create your own diagram.
+Other services give you no diagram, so you have to make your own.
+The Step Functions console gives you a bad diagram that you can't edit, so you still have to make your own.

 Compare: